V-xinzhu/stylegan2-face-keypoint-annotation/README.md

 Clone the repository [StyleGAN2-ada-pytorch](https://github.com/NVlabs/stylegan2-ada-pytorch) and install the appropriate environment according to their tutorial.

 ### STEP 1.2
-Download the official StyleGAN2 weight: [ffhq.pkl](https://nvlabs-fi-cdn.nvidia.com/stylegan2-ada-pytorch/pretrained/ffhq.pkl) and place it in the root directory of the project.
+Download the official StyleGAN2 weight: [ffhq.pkl](https://nvlabs-fi-cdn.nvidia.com/stylegan2-ada-pytorch/pretrained/ffhq.pkl), or train your own model following the [StyleGAN2-ada-pytorch](https://github.com/NVlabs/stylegan2-ada-pytorch) tutorial and obtain your own weight file (e.g., xx.pkl).
+Place the weight file in the root directory of the project.

 ### STEP 2.1